 Why would or should the FDA bar everyone from using the IV push ?
 Different methods have different risk levels, the existence of risk does not render it bar worthy.
 Life in and of itself is a risk.

-My heart goes out to Levine for all the trauma shes been through, it must be devasting and heartbreaking to have gone through what she did, but I believe that unfortunately her lawy
+My heart goes out to Levine for all the trauma shes been through, it must be devasting and heartbreaking to have gone through what she did, but I believe that unfortunately her lawyers are suing the wrong party.

 Shouldnt they be suing the migraine clinic that gave her phenergan in the artery.